tiprankstipranks

 If we fail to perform our services in accordance with contractual requirements, regulatory standards and ethical considerations, we could be liable for significant costs or penalties and our reputation could be harmed.

 The services we provide to biopharmaceutical companies and other customers are complex and subject to contractual requirements, regulatory standards and ethical considerations.
 For example, some of our services must adhere to the regulatory requirements of the FDA governing our activities relating to preclinical studies and clinical trials, including GLP and GCP.
-Additionally, we are subject to compliance with FDA's regulations set forth in part 11 of title 21 of the Code of Federal Regulations, which relates to the creation, modification,maintenance, storage, retrieval, or transmittal of electronic records submitted to the FDA.
-FDA may also issue or finalize guidance documents that may have implications for our customers and our products, platforms, and services.
+Additionally, we are subject to compliance with the FDA's regulations set forth in part 11 of title 21 of the Code of Federal Regulations, which relates to the creation, modification, maintenance, archival, retrieval, transmittal or distribution of electronic records under records requirements in FDA regulations and submitted to the FDA.
+The FDA may also issue or finalize guidance documents that may have implications for our customers and our products, platforms, and services.
 We may be subject to inspection by regulatory authorities in connection with our customers' marketing applications and other regulatory submissions.
 If we fail to perform our services in accordance with regulatory requirements, regulatory authorities may take action against us or our customers for failure to comply with applicable regulations governing the development and testing of therapeutic products.
 Regulatory authorities may also disqualify certain data or analyses from consideration in connection with applications for regulatory approvals, which would result in our customers not being able to rely on our services in connection with their regulatory submissions and may subject our customers to additional or repeat clinical trials and delays in the development and regulatory approval process.
 Mistakes in providing services to our customers, such as dosing models, could affect medical decisions for patients in clinical trials and create liability for personal injury.
-Such actions may include sanctions, such as warning or untitled letters, injunctions, or failure of such regulatory authorities to grant marketing approval of products, delay, suspension, or withdrawal of approvals, license revocation, loss of accreditation; product seizures or recalls; operational restrictions; civil or criminal penalties or prosecutions, damages or fines.
+Such actions may include sanctions, such as warning or untitled letters, injunctions, or failure of such regulatory authorities to grant marketing approval of products, delay, suspension, or withdrawal of approvals, license revocation, loss of accreditation; product seizures or recalls; operational restrictions; or civil or criminal penalties or prosecutions, damages or fines.
 Customers may also bring claims against us for breach of our contractual obligations or errors in the outcomes of our products or services, may terminate their contracts with us and/or may choose not to award further work to us.
 Any such action could have a material adverse effect on our reputation, business, financial condition and results of operations.

-Employment / Personnel2 | 4.3%
+Employment / Personnel2 | 4.8%

 Employment / Personnel - Risk 1